esciencecenter-digital-skills/fertility-prediction-assignment/episodes/fertility-prediction.Rmd

 The goal is to predict who will have a child in the next 3 years, based on all the data from previous years.

-To train your models, you will have all the background data (features) up to 2019 and the data about the outcome - having a child in 2020-2022 (for about half of cases).
-So, the outcome is binary (0 - no new children in 2020-2022, 1- at least one new child in 2020-2022).
+To train your models, you will have all the background data (features) up to 2020 and the data about the outcome - having a child in 2021-2023.
+So, the outcome is binary (0 - no new children in 2021-2023, 1- at least one new child in 2021-2023).
 The performance of the models will then be tested on the remaining cases.

 You are encouraged to use different strategies to predict the outcome – e.g. theory-driven (to select a relatively small set of variables that were found significant in previous studies) and data-driven (e.g. features selected based on regularisation).